t-webber/random-json/README.md

-# fake-json
+# random-json

 A CLI tool to generate random data from a JSON schema to fill databases.

 ## Overview

-`fake-json` is a command-line utility that generates realistic fake data based on JSON schemas.
+`random-json` is a command-line utility that generates realistic fake data based on JSON schemas.
 It's designed to help developers quickly populate databases with test data during development and testing phases.

 ## Features